niqodea/crkbd/README.md

 The first layer mostly resembles qwerty.

-- `Space` is the only non-modifier key in the thumb cluster.
+- <kbd>Space</kbd> is the only non-modifier key in the thumb cluster.
 As it is used all the time, it must reside in layer 0 and in a handy spot.
 Since the home row is taken by qwerty, this is the next logical choice.
 - The external thumb keys are used to access further layers.
 I believe these to be a good fit considering their positions as outliers.
-- On the left of `a` we have `Esc` instead of `CAPS`, a remap that many vim users also have on normal keyboards.
+- On the left of <kbd>a</kbd> we have <kbd>Esc</kbd> instead of <kbd>CAPS</kbd>, a remap that many vim users also have on normal keyboards.
-- I have no key for `CAPS`.
-If necessary, I keep `Shift` pressed while typing letters.
+- I have no key for <kbd>CAPS</kbd>.
+If necessary, I keep <kbd>Shift</kbd> pressed while typing letters.
-- Since my workflow requires me to press both `Alt` + `Shift` and `Alt` + `Ctrl`, I put `Alt` on the opposite side of the other two modifiers.
+- Since my workflow requires me to press both <kbd>Alt</kbd> + <kbd>Shift</kbd> and <kbd>Alt</kbd> + <kbd>Ctrl</kbd>, I put <kbd>Alt</kbd> on the opposite side of the other two modifiers.
-- The first layer key is positioned in the thumb cluster opposite to `Shift` as layer 1 contains keys that might require shifting.
+- The first layer key is positioned in the thumb cluster opposite to <kbd>Shift</kbd> as layer 1 contains keys that might require shifting.

 Shortcomings:

-- `Enter` is in an awkward position.
-However, I did not find it worth it to have `Enter` readily accessible as a thumb key like I did for `Space`.
-Moreover, having `Enter` as a thumb key would result in significant muscle memory conflicts against traditional keyboards.
+- <kbd>Enter</kbd> is in an awkward position.
+However, I did not find it worth it to have <kbd>Enter</kbd> readily accessible as a thumb key like I did for <kbd>Space</kbd>.
+Moreover, having <kbd>Enter</kbd> as a thumb key would result in significant muscle memory conflicts against traditional keyboards.
 In the end, I got used to this lower-right pinky position and it currently does not bother me.
-- The `Win` key, i.e. Mac's `Cmd` key, is in an awkward position when it comes to pressing it in combination with `Tab`.
+- The <kbd>Win</kbd> key, i.e. Mac's <kbd>Cmd</kbd> key, is in an awkward position when it comes to pressing it in combination with <kbd>Tab</kbd>.
 While not currently a problem with Windows, I might reconsider its position if I ever use a Mac in the future.
 - Since no more space is left in the thumb clusters, the second layer key is positioned on the bottom left and must reached with the left pinky.
 This reduces mobility of the other left fingers.

 ### Layer 1